 How to apply

-The main application deadline has now closed for this course however late applications may be considered.
+The main application deadline has now closed however we continue to welcome applications for September 2024 entry to the MMusEd programme.
 Please contact our friendly Admissions team to discuss your application further.

 All applicants (including international applicants) should apply online through the UCAS Conservatoires admissions service, where you can apply simultaneously to all the institutions that are members of Conservatoires UK.
 You can track your application, find out when your audition is and get the results of your audition all on UCAS Conservatoires.
 You can also confirm your decisions online.

 Guidance on completing your application form is available on the UCAS Conservatoires website.
 As part of your application, you will require two references: one practical (normally from your current principal study teacher) and one academic (normally from someone at your current/previous educational institution who can comment on your academic ability).
 You must enter your referees’ details into the application, and an automated e-mail will be sent to them requesting a reference.
 Only once your referees have responded will your application be forwarded to the RCM, so it is important to begin your application in good time.
 Further guidance is available from UCAS Conservatoires if you think your referees may not be able to provide a reference in time.